Linuxfabrik/monitoring-plugins/check-plugins/wordpress-checksums/README.md

                         within your Webserver's Document Root.
 Default:
                         /var/www/html/wordpress
   --severity {ok,warn,crit}
-                        State to report for a file that does not match its published checksum.
+                        Severity for alerting.
+Applies to a file that does not match its published checksum.
 Raise it to `crit` on an installation nobody hand-patches, where a mismatch can only mean the files were tampered with.
 Default: warn --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds)